Ventilator rush: UK says new ones will be approved next week

 Hancock also said 150 trucks were being sent to 150 hospitals, about half of all those in the country, to provide more protective equipment such as masks and hand sanitiser.

-Reporting by Guy Faulconbridge, Kate Holton and Sarah Young; Editing by Michael Holden and Peter Graff
+Reporting by Guy Faulconbridge, Kate Holton and Sarah Young; Editing by Michael Holden, Peter Graff, William Maclean